Dr. Alberto G. Garcia Scholarship

 The Garcia family believes a liberal university education is the foundation for critical independent thinking.
 An education should include as much exposure to history, philosophy, languages, sociology, and government as possible.
 Subsequent professional activity should be combined with social activism in any of its many forms, as best expressed by the examples set by the children of Alberto and Eva Garcia.

-The late Eva Ruissy Garcia Currie, eldest daughter of Dr. Garcia and retired assistant professor of speech communication at The University of Texas, earned her BA (’33) and MA (’44) from UT.
+Maria’s sister, the late Eva Ruissy Garcia Currie, retired as an assistant professor of speech communication at The University of Texas.
+Eva earned her BA (’33) and MA (’44) from UT.
 One of the first Mexican-American females on the University’s faculty, she devoted her career to the study of linguistics and taught foreign students English as a second language.
 She pioneered the use of tape recordings and started UT’s language laboratory.
-She offered her home to her students, providing a place to stay, home-cooked meals, and motherly guidance.
+Eva offered her home to her students, providing a place to stay, home-cooked meals, and motherly guidance.
 An early proponent of bilingual education, she fought hard for the civil rights of all minorities and encouraged the local Hispanic population to become active in politics.